isha-talegaonkar/dataviscourse-bird_migration/README.md

 1. index.html file which is the main file
 2. css folder styles.css file for all styling purposes
 3. js folder contains script.js that has the code for creating all the visualizations.

 ## Data

 The data was taken from https://science.ebird.org/en/use-ebird-data/download-ebird-data-products The data folder has 4 files for 4 bird species and 1 file for metadata.json mapdata.json

+Whole dataset can be found in https://drive.google.com/drive/folders/1o5cAQaXMaBYKIAnEq6Vxp2B91M5_i0wW

+PS: We had to remove the data before uploading to github due to storage constraint

 ## The bird folders contain